 Who runs SUNIA?

-Our program is run by a team of thirteen volunteer counsellors, all of whom previously attended SUNIA as campers.
+Our program is run by a team of fourteen volunteer counsellors, all of whom previously attended SUNIA as campers.
 Counsellors complete a security clearance, safety training, and a first-aid certification course.
 You can read more about our counsellors here.
 The team of counsellors is led by our Executive Director, Emma Jones.
 If you have any questions or concerns about the program, or wish to get in touch with someone while your child is attending SUNIA, she can be contacted at (587) 437-8583.
 SUNIA Staff is supported by a Board of Directors made up of former counsellors, who oversee SUNIA’s financial and legal interests.
 You can read more about the SUNIA Board here.

 Where does SUNIA take place?